ciaran-finnegan/vuln-reporting-demo/README.md

 ## Key Features

 - Nessus file import and parsing (configurable field mapping)
+- **Duplicate file detection** with SHA-256 hashing
 - Asset and vulnerability management (all asset types)
 - SLA tracking and compliance reporting
 - Remediation campaign management
 - Business groups and asset tagging
 - REST API for complex logic and reporting
+- Upload history and management
 - Supabase for authentication, storage, and direct CRUD
 - Django Admin for backend management